 Anonymous quotes taken from the survey highlight how teachers believe classrooms and schools could be improved across New York City.
 Listen to the teachers, trust the teachers, empower the teachers.
-Create equity in the system, better provide for underserved communities and those most in need.

 Give teachers more say and salary.
 Trust us more.

 Don't expect to have cookie-cutter style classrooms and schools.
 Allow teachers some autonomy to do what they need to do for the kids sitting in front of them.